conda/conda/docs/source/examples.rst

 .. code-block:: bash

-  $ conda upgrade -n matplotlib11
+  $ conda update -n matplotlib11
   Upgrading Anaconda environment at /home/test/anaconda

       The following packages will be activated: